 About Red Dirt BBQ & Music Festival

-Red Dirt BBQ & Music Festival was born from an idea — or rather, a dream — to bring a dynamic, unique event to Downtown Tyler, Texas, that encompasses two things we love about the Lone Star State — barbecue and live music.
+Red Dirt BBQ & Music Festival was born with the goal to bring a dynamic, unique event to Downtown Tyler, Texas, that encompasses two things we love about the Lone Star State — barbecue and live music.

-- Music.
+Music.
 There’s no scene like you’ll find in Texas and Red Dirt Music.
-Some of the biggest names in the genre, as well as up-and-coming stars, have taken the Red Dirt stage, including Randy Rogers Band, The Turnpike Troubadours, Josh Abbott Band, Whiskey Myers, William Clark Green, JB and the Moonshine Band, Stoney LaRue and many more.
+Some of the biggest names in the genre, as well as up-and-coming stars, have taken the Red Dirt stage, including Randy Rogers Band, The Turnpike Troubadours, Cody Johnson, Josh Abbott Band, Whiskey Myers, Wade Bowen, William Clark Green, JB and the Moonshine Band, Stoney LaRue and many more.

 Red Dirt History